Vipinmaury/Vipinmaury/README.md

 # 💫 About Me:
 My name is Vipin Maurya from Gorakhpur.
-I am pursuing a B.Tech in Information Technology from DDU Gorakhpur University, Gorakhpur.
+I am pursuing  B.Tech in Information Technology from DDU Gorakhpur University, Gorakhpur.
 Currently, I am looking for an internship in Software Development.
 I have done certifications in MERN Stack and C++ with DSA.

 ## 🌐 Socials: